DORA: A Scalable Asynchronous Reinforcement Learning System for Language Model Training: Introduction

-$\bullet$ \textbf{Extensive Evaluation.} Our experiments on open-source benchmarks illustrate DORA achieves up to 2.12 $\times$ end-to-end throughput improvement and $8.2\times$ acceleration on the rollout stage over synchronous training while preserving convergence parity.
-Additionally, our large-scale industrial deployment produces the competitive open-source model LongCat-Flash-Thinking.
+$\bullet$ \textbf{Extensive Evaluation and Real-World Deployment.} On open-source benchmarks, DORA achieves up to $2.12\times$ end-to-end and $8.2\times$ rollout-stage speedup over synchronous training while preserving model convergence. \textit{Production deployment} with thousands of accelerators further yields up to $6.2\times$ rollout speedup, training a ${\sim}$500B-parameter MoE model competitive with state-of-the-art open-source LLMs.